binance/binance-spot-api-docs/filters.md

 ```

 ### PERCENT_PRICE_BY_SIDE
-The `PERCENT_PRICE_BY_SIDE` filter defines the valid range for the price based on the average of the previous trades.<br>
+The `PERCENT_PRICE_BY_SIDE` filter defines the valid range for the price based on the average of the previous trades.<br/>
 `avgPriceMins` is the number of minutes the average price is calculated over.
-0 means the last price is used. <br>
+0 means the last price is used. <br/>
 There is a different range depending on whether the order is placed on the `BUY` side or the `SELL` side.

 Buy orders will succeed on this filter if: